This post may contain affiliate sales links. Please read my disclosure policy.

 Alternate Flour and Sour Cream

 Stir in about half of the flour, baking soda and the salt until just combined.
 Add in the sour cream and stir again.
-Finish with the last of the flour and finish stirring until just combined.
+Finish with the last of the flour and continue to stir until just combined.
 Finish off the batter by scraping the sides and bottom of the mixer and stirring it by hand to ensure a completely smooth batter.

 Pour the batter into the greased bundt pan evenly and smooth the top.
-Bake 75-90 minutes or until golden brown and a toothpick comes out clean.
+Bake until golden brown and a toothpick comes out clean.
 Cool 15-20 minutes before inverting the cake pan and releasing the cake from the bundt pan.